scan-dev/BMAID/docs/ide-setup.md

    - Create tailored AI behaviors through configuration files
    - Each custom mode can have specific prompts, file restrictions, and auto-approval settings

-2. **Creating BMAD Method Agents**:
+2. **Creating BMAID Method Agents**:

-   - Create distinct modes for each BMAD role (Analyst, PM, Architect, Design Architect, PO, SM, Dev, etc...)
+   - Create distinct modes for each BMAID role (Analyst, PM, Architect, Design Architect, PO, SM, Dev, etc...)
    - Customize each mode with tailored prompts specific to their role
    - Configure file restrictions appropriate to each role (e.g., Architect and PM modes may edit markdown files)
    - Set up direct mode switching so agents can request to switch to other modes when needed